DOCTORATE IN COMMUNICATION

 APPLICANT PROFILE

-The Doctorate in Communication is aimed at academic professionals who seek to train themselves as researchers in this field.
-It is suitable for those linked to the academia, whether as professors, early stage researchers, or professionals involved in research projects.
-Moreover, applicant profile must feature the followings:
+The Doctorate in Communication is designed for academic professionals seeking to develop as researchers in the field of communication.
+It is especially suitable for individuals engaged in academia—whether as professors, early-career researchers, or professionals involved in research initiatives.
+The ideal applicant profile includes the following attributes:

 Autonomy